QubesOS/qubes-doc/introduction/support.md

 don't simply point it out in a discussion venue.
 Instead, [submit the change][contributing to the documentation].

+### Moderation ###

+The moderation team aims to enforce our [Code of Conduct][coc].
+Beyond this, users should not expect any specific action from the moderation team.
+Specifically, users should not request that posts or messages be deleted or edited by a moderator.
+Users are reminded that, in most venues, anything posted will be sent out as an email to other others, and these emails cannot be deleted from others' inboxes.

 ### Specific mailing list rules and notes ###